yuvibirdi/yuvibirdi/README.md

 # Github Stats
-Hi, I'm Yuvraj.
-I am a 12 grade student, interested in CS, Mathematics and Physics.
+**Hi, I am Yuvraj Singh Birdi, a 12 grade student, interested in Computer Science, Mathematics and Physics.**
+For any potential recruiters please checkout my **GitLab** it is where I do the majority of my work [GitLab](https://gitlab.com/yuvibirdi/)

 ---